 And if your person needs a minute, respect that need.

 Let your person have a minute, because when loved ones can say what they need and those needs are honored, trust is built and love is strengthened.”

-This story was submitted to Love What Matters by Mandy H. of Happy Like This, and originally appeared here.
+This story was submitted to Love What Matters by Mandy of Happy Like This.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Mandy:

 Help us show compassion is contagious.
 SHARE this story on Facebook with family and friends.